Region-wide Water Quantity Plan Change

 Plan change 9 is the first step in a two-stage approach to improving the rules for water quality and quantity management in the Bay of Plenty.
 It contains rules and policy changes that are designed to strengthen water allocation limits and management.

-- October 2017 - submissions hearings scheduled to begin.
+- October/November 2017 - submissions hearings scheduled to begin.

 - March 2018 - depending on the outcome of submissions hearings, new rules may become operative.